 Value is an art element, alongside color, texture, line, form, shape, and space.
-Value refers to how light or dark a visual composition is, the so-called lightness and darkness of a painting, drawing, watercolor, or graphic design.
+Value refers to how light or dark a visual composition is or the so-called lightness and darkness of a painting, drawing, watercolor, or graphic design.

-What Are the Types of Value in Art?
+What Are the Different Types of Value in Art?

-Value in art ranges from the lightest, which is the high-key value range, to mid-ranges or middle-key, to the darkest, which is the low-key value range.
-It is often described in terms of grayscale with the different gradients of white to gray to black.
+There are different types of values in art.
+These range from the lightest value, which is the high-key value range, to middle-key values, and the darkest values, which is understood as the low-key value range.
+It is often described in terms of a grayscale with the different gradients ranging from white to gray and black.

 Why Is Value in Art Important?